 While it may be nice to know that you can count on that fact, have you ever stopped to consider why they know so much?
 Or why do they want to know in the first place?

 These are both good questions and worth your consideration.
-Nosey people are incredibly common, but why they have come to be this way is less so.
+Nosy people are incredibly common, but why they have come to be this way is less so.

-Let’s take a deep dive into the semantics as to why people are so nosey.
-Thinking about the characteristics that define them, the habits that they display, and in some cases, the negative side effects of being a nosey person.
+Let’s take a deep dive into the semantics as to why people are so nosey – about the characteristics that define them, the habits that they display, and in some cases, the negative side effects of being a nosy person.

 What defines nosey people?

-In this example, inquiries like how much money you paid for the house, or the terms of your home loan, would be nosey questions.
+In this example, inquiries like how much money you paid for the house, or the terms of your home loan, will be nosey questions.

-It is important to learn how to distinguish between the two and the people that do the asking, so that you do not find yourself growing irritated over something that is actually just normal human behavior.
+It is important to learn the huge difference between the two and the people that are asking, so that you do not find yourself growing irritated over something that is actually just normal human behavior.

-Nosey people also tend to pry.
-They dig into your personal life and ask personal questions that are outside the scope of information that you would freely share.
+Nosy people also tend to pry.
+They dig into your personal life and ask personal questions that are outside the scope of what you would freely share.
 Prying into the affairs of someone else can be tricky because you cannot ever un-know information.